 Your introduction is the first section of the actual proposal.

 Top tip: While your executive summary has to cover a lot of ground and explain your whole project in a nutshell, the goal of the introduction is to hook the reader.
-Show that you empathize with the situation you want to improve and give a first glimpse of the angle you’ll take, without summarizing your entire plan in detail.
+Show that you empathize with the situation you want to improve and give a first glimpse of the angle you’ll take, without describing your entire plan in detail.

 Objectives